Career Timeline of Michael Conforto: Major Achievements and Milestones

 July 12, 2015: All-Star Futures Game

-On July 12, 2015, Conforto started in left field for the United States team at the All-Star Futures Game, collecting two hits and one assist.
+On July 12, 2015, Conforto started in left field for the United States team at the All-Star Futures Game and collected two hits and one assist at Great American Ball Park in Cincinnati.

-On July 24, 2015, Conforto was promoted to the major leagues by the Mets and made his debut the same day, recording his first major league RBI.
+On July 24, 2015, Conforto was promoted to the major leagues by the Mets and made his debut that day.
+He became the 1,000th player to appear in a game for the Mets, recording his first major league RBI.

 June 25, 2016: Demotion to Las Vegas 51s